Jenna-Deamer/React-Book-Management-App/README.md

 - **Add to Reading List:** Easily add books from the home or search page by clicking the blue "add to list" button under each book.
 - **Remove to Reading List:** Easily remove books from the Your List page by clicking the red "x" button beside each title.
 - **Search:** Easily search the Google Book API by title to discover more books.
-- **React:** Toggle the dark theme on from the settings page to get a darker colour palette.
+- **React:** Toggle the dark theme on from the settings page to get a light-on-dark color scheme.

 ##Technologies Used
 - **React:** Front-end library for building the user interface.